v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/unregistered-domain-email.md

 1. Make sure that you register all of your domains in Office 365 admin center.
 More information can be found [here](https://docs.microsoft.com/en-us/exchange/mail-flow-best-practices/manage-accepted-domains/manage-accepted-domains).

 2. Look for unusual connectors.
 Malicious actors will often create new inbound connectors in your Office 365 tenant to send spam.
-Most information on checking your connectors can be found [here](https://docs.microsoft.com/en-us/powershell/module/exchange/mail-flow/get-inboundconnector?view=exchange-ps).
+More information on checking your connectors can be found [here](https://docs.microsoft.com/en-us/powershell/module/exchange/mail-flow/get-inboundconnector?view=exchange-ps).

 3. Lock down your on-premise servers and ensure that they are not compromised.